Juniper/contrail-charms/manual-deploy.md

     juju deploy cs:~boucherv29/keepalived-19 --config virtual_ip=<vip>
     ```

     Expose haproxy to be available.
+Do not expose contrail-controller and contrail-analytics in this case.
     ```
     juju expose haproxy
     ```